Exploring the Relationship between Brain Hemisphere States and Frequency Bands through Classical Machine Learning and Deep Learning Optimization Techniques with Neurofeedback: Introduction

 \subsection{Visual Representation and Interpretable Machine Learning}

-In order to illustrate the contributions of EEG frequency bands to classifier decisions, visualization techniques such as SHAP plots will be employed.
-This will provide insights into the neural mechanisms underlying classification outcomes.
+To illustrate the contributions of EEG frequency bands to classifier decisions, SHAP (SHapley Additive exPlanations) plots were employed.
+This analysis provided insights into the neural mechanisms underlying classification outcomes.

-The objective of this study is to provide empirical evidence supporting the hypothesis that the hemispheres interact differently in response to varying levels of sensory information complexity.
-To this end, we will systematically investigate the relationship between EEG frequency bands, sensory stimuli complexity, and classifier performance.
+The objective of this study was to provide empirical evidence supporting the hypothesis that the hemispheres interact differently in response to varying levels of sensory information complexity.
+To this end, we systematically investigated the relationship between EEG frequency bands, sensory stimulus complexity, and classifier performance.